 The proposal exhibited provides no assessments of significance for Eastern Suburbs Banksia Scrub, Swamp Sclerophyll Forest, Coastal Upland Swamp, Sand Bangalay Forest or Kurnell Dune Forest EECs.
 Of particular concern is the failure to assess direct impacts from clearing Eastern Suburbs Banksia Scrub from the proposed road, APZ and building footprint as alerted to by David Keith, Professor of Botany, UNSW and Senior Principal Research Scientist, OEH.

-For the reasons outlined above, the proposal also fails to provide adequate assessment of impacts to Broad-headed snake, Swift parrot, Powerful Owl, Giant Burrowing Frog, Eastern pygmy-possum, Rosenberg’s goanna, New Holland Mouse, Australiasian Bittern, Large-earned pied bat, Red-crowned toadlet, Greater broad-nosed bat, Little Lorikeet, Eastern Bentwing-bat, Varied Sittella, Black Bittern, Grey-headed flying-fox and Beautiful Firetail.
+For the reasons outlined above, the proposal also fails to provide adequate assessment of impacts to Broad-headed snake, Swift parrot, Powerful Owl, Giant Burrowing Frog, Eastern pygmy-possum, Rosenberg’s goanna, New Holland Mouse, Australiasian Bittern, Large-eared pied bat, Red-crowned toadlet, Greater broad-nosed bat, Little Lorikeet, Eastern Bentwing-bat, Varied Sittella, Black Bittern, Grey-headed flying-fox and Beautiful Firetail.

 The potential impacts from disturbance and road-kill to the above fauna species, especially at night, has not been adequately assessed.
 Nor have potential impacts to Red-crowned toadlet, which is known to inhabit the stream that the proposed access road crosses, been adequately assessed.